DARPA-ASKEM/orchestration/docs/microservice_case_study.md

 We can fork this repository by clicking `Fork` and ensuring that we fork the repository into the correct organization:
 ![mcs_1.png](images%2Fmcs_1.png)

-### Setup CI and Package Access
+### Setup CI
 **Goals**: Ensure that the microservice image(s) have Continuous Integration for builds and that generated Docker images follow the naming convention of the organization and have the correct access permissions.

 **Where**: Within the [Skema](https://github.com/DARPA-ASKEM/skema) repository and the GitHub UI

-To ensure CI is built, we simply need to make a `.github/publish.yaml` file.
+To ensure CI is built, we simply need to make a `.github/workflows/publish.yaml` file.
 When creating a new microservice, we can use this file as an example and create changes as needed.
 A walkthrough of the important bits of this file follows:

 ```yaml